John Leeson: Doctor Who and spin-offs

 Leeson was first brought on as the voice of K9 in Doctor Who for 1977's The Invisible Enemy.
 Producer Graham Williams liked the character so much that the decision was made to retain him as a regular character to appeal to the younger members of the audience.
 Tom Baker, who played the Fourth Doctor, detested the character of K9, but gets on well with Leeson (when Leeson appeared on Tom Baker's edition of This Is Your Life in 2000, he entered on all fours).

 Leeson became worried about how appearing only as the voice of the character would hinder future employment if he was not appearing in visible roles; he left the programme after the conclusion of the 16th season in 1979.
 He was, however seen on-screen that season as the character Dugeen during the serial The Power of Kroll (1978–1979).
 David Brierley took over for four stories (one of which was never completed due to a BBC strike) the following year.
 When John Nathan-Turner took over as producer of the series for season 18 in 1980, Leeson agreed to return before the character was written out.

 Leeson also agreed to voice K9 in K-9 and Company (1981), a spin-off from Doctor Who which was not picked up after the airing of its pilot episode.
 He later voiced K9 for a cameo appearance in the 20th anniversary episode of Doctor Who, "The Five Doctors", and has since reprised K9's voice in two BBV and several Big Finish audio dramas including Zagreus and the Gallifrey series.

 He voiced K9 for the character's return in the 2006 Doctor Who episode "School Reunion", leading to giving him recurring character status in The Sarah Jane Adventures.
-Leeson's then reprised K9 again in the episode "Journey's End".
+Leeson then reprised K9 again in the episode "Journey's End".
 The most recent occasion of Leeson voicing K9 is in the spin-off television series K9.
 Leeson also voiced K9 in a Doctor Who-themed episode of The Weakest Link.

 He did not reprise his role as K9 in Lego Dimensions as he was unavailable at the time, so archive audio was used instead.

 Leeson's vocal contributions to Doctor Who can also be heard as other characters in the serials The Invisible Enemy and Remembrance of the Daleks.
 Leeson played the role of "Prosecutor 2" in the 2005 stage production of The Trial of Davros and has compiled a one-man show, A Dog's Life, directed by Richard Fawkes.

 In November 2013, Leeson appeared as K9 in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.